BuddhistCAT/New-Project-Template/README.md

 ## :floppy_disk: Description

-A template repository for setting up Transifex translation workflow.
+A template repository for setting up the BuddhistCAT translation workflow.
 Replace the content in this section with the title of your project.

 ## :closed_book: Docs